 White Cave House | Takuro Yamamoto Architects

-The family inside can enjoy the view of Cave changing its contrast throughout a day under the sunshine.
-Cave also serves as a route to remove snow from the external spaces in winter, otherwise you would be at a loss with a lot of snow in the enclosed courtyard.
+The family inside can enjoy the view of the Cave changing its contrast throughout the day under the sunshine.
+Cave also serves as a route to remove snow from the external spaces in winter, otherwise, you would be at a loss with a lot of snow in the enclosed courtyard.

 In order to make Cave deserve its name more, we wondered if we could add the reflection of the water to the house because we thought water is inseparable from white caves.
 We eventually figured out that the terrace was an appropriate site to place it.
 The terrace covered by white waterproof FRP holds a thin layer of water like a white basin.
 On the terrace reflecting the sky-view without obstacles, you may feel that the Cave has brought you to another world far from daily life.

 July 21, 2013Promenade House | FORM / Kouichi Kimura Architects

 January 4, 2014Tato House | Tato Architects / Yo Shimada